Einstein's 1905 Paper|

 Be prepared to consider the following points on your homework:

 We will have three tests during the semester, plus the cumulative final exam.
 Expect tests to cover topical blocks.
 Tests may include problems, graphs, sketches, explanations, and Mathematica exercises.
-I generally do not have multiple choice or true/false questions, although on the final exam there may be several GRE-type problems.
+I generally do not have multiple choice or true/false questions, although on the final exam I usually include a few multiple-choice problems.
 If you question your score on graded work you must bring it to my attention within 24 hours after they were handed back in class.
 I may at any time, without prior notice, prohibit the use of calculators on any quiz or exam.
 Of course, I won't expect the impossible if I do so.
 Calculations would be those reasonably expected to be do-able by hand.
 I'll schedule the tests about a week in advance for each, so pay attention!

 I may give pop quizzes without notice.
 If you keep up on your homework and reading assignments you should have little difficulty with the quizzes.
 There will be no makeup quizzes.